Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Scalable Implementation: APE scalable

-The environment's policy $\pi_E(a_E|a_A, s)$ is a probability conditioned on continuous random variables.
-To impose minimum constraints, the function approximation $\pi_{E, \theta}$ should have a low sample complexity, interpolation/extrapolation ability across conditions, and be flexible enough to model multi-mode distributions.
-At each step during evaluation, $a_E$ is sampled from the adaptive $\pi_{E, \theta}(a_E|a_A, s)$ and thus its sample efficiency heavily affects the time complexity.
-The generalization ability in the space of conditioned variables $\{s, a_A\}$ is desired to help accelerate the evaluation process by making sure that two conditional distributions are close if the distance between their conditioned values is close.
-The incremental modification about the target density function in \eqref{eq:NF_point_target} results in a Gaussian mixture model with an increasing mixture size.
-Motivated from these, we place no assumptions on the form of the conditional distribution and employ an expressive enough approximation model.
+The function approximation $\pi_{E, \theta}$ should have a low sample complexity to quickly sample actions at each time step. $\pi_{E, \theta}$ is desired to have interpolation/extrapolation ability across conditions to help accelerate the evaluation process by ensuring that two conditional distributions are close if the distance between their conditioned values is close.
+Considering that the additive modification of the target density function in \eqref{eq:NF_point_target} results in a Gaussian mixture model with an increasing mixture size, $\pi_{E, \theta}$ is also desired to be flexible enough to model multi-mode distributions.
+In practice, we use the conditional Masked Autoregressive Flow model (cMAF) model \cite{papamakarios2017masked} to represent $\pi_E(a_E|a_A, s)$ to meet previous desiderata.

-Specifically, we obtain a closed-form parametric representation of $\pi_E(a_E|a_A, s)$ using a conditional Normalizing Flow (cNF). cNFs are recently proposed in \cite{papamakarios2017masked,winkler2019learning, oh2020hcnaf}, which are generative models that use inevitable mappings to transform a simple probability distribution into a complex one conditioned on other random variables.
-Compared with sample-based representation approaches such as MCMC, cNF directly generates one sample by calling one forward path (or inverse path based on implementation), which will dramatically accelerate the evaluation process. cNF has the capacity to model distributions that go beyond single-mode Gaussian distributions.
+\textbf{a) Use cMAF to Represent $\pi_{E,\theta}$.} We obtain a closed-form parametric representation of $\pi_E(a_E|a_A, s)$ using a cMAF.
+A cMAF is a type conditional Normalizing Flow (cNF) \cite{papamakarios2017masked}, which is a generative model that uses invertible mappings to transform a simple probability distribution into a complex one conditioned on other random variables.
+Compared with sample-based representation approaches such as MCMC, cNF directly generates one sample by calling one reversible path and has the capacity to model distributions that go beyond single-mode Gaussian distributions.